 So, without further ado, away we go!

-Tip #1: Get a great camera
+Tip 1: Get a Great Camera

 Using a Digital SLR camera with appropriate lenses is essential to taking incredible photographs.
 I hear so many people say that the camera doesn’t matter.
 It absolutely does.
 If the camera didn’t matter, professional photographers would use point and shoot cameras for all of their work.

 This is not to say that you shouldn’t bother taking photos of your chickens if you don’t have a nice camera.
 You’ll have a lot of time while you’re saving up for your amazing camera.
-Use that time wisely to practice all of the points below, then when you have your fancy camera, it will already be second nature.
+Use that time wisely to practice all of the points below, and then when you have your fancy camera, it will already be second nature.

 To prove this point, let me show you some photos of our hen Dee Dee.

-In comparison, this photo was taken with my iPhone.
+In comparison, this photo was taken with my phone.
 The background is busy and since it’s in focus, it’s distracting from the subject.
 The photo is also more grainy and the colors are a bit off.

 It’s easy to get frustrated when your subject is constantly moving.
 If you want to take great photos of chickens, or really any animals, you’ll need a lot of patience.
 Some days I’m sitting in the backyard for hours with my lens pointed at whichever chicken is closest to me.
 Taking great photos of animals means plenty of waiting around for the perfect shot to present itself.

-Tip #3: Take photos in batches
+Tip 3: Take Photos in Batches

 This tip goes hand in hand with the one above.
 If you’re patient and keep snapping away, you’re bound to get at least one get shot.

-I’ll take 5 photos in a row of exactly the same thing, hoping that one of them will show the chicken in a great pose in perfect focus.
+I’ll take five photos in a row of exactly the same thing, hoping that one of them will show the chicken in a great pose in perfect focus.
 This is another reason why it’s great to have a DSLR camera.
 You can take photos in batches, one right after another, without the camera having to pause, and if they turn out bad, no harm done!

 To make this point, I’m going to show you a series of photos taken of Henrietta.
 As you can see, one of these photos is amazing and the rest are crap.
 This is animal photography.
 You can’t tell the animal to sit still and can’t force it into a perfect pose, so you have to take lots of pictures to make up for that and one of them is bound to be great.
 Just to clarify, she’s not diseased, the stuff all over her face is ricotta cheese from her afternoon snack.

-Tip #4: Get the Light Right
+Tip 4: Get the Photo’s Lighting Right

 Lighting is the single most important aspect of photography.
 You can have the perfect subject, the most amazing camera, and the best skills, but if your lighting is terrible, your shot will be as well.

 When Little Carl hatched out a brood of chicks last spring, I was anxious to get some mother and baby shots as soon as the first one hatched.
 Little Carl was brooding in a nesting box in the coop, where it was mighty dark.
 Taking photos proved to be extremely difficult.
-Let me show you:
+Let me show you.

-Finally I decided I would just move my subject to where there was enough light for the photograph.
+Finally, I decided I would just move my subject to where there was enough light for the photograph.
 I couldn’t move Little Carl because she was still sitting on some eggs, but I did pick up the little pipsqueak and moved her to the window.

 Finally, something decent!